Babor HYDRO RX 3D Hydro Gel Face Masks Review

 Review

-Results you may expect from using Babor HYDRO RX 3D Hydro Gel Face Masks:
+Does Babor HYDRO RX 3D Hydro Gel Face Masks Work?

-Quite moisturizing: Babor HYDRO RX 3D Hydro Gel Face Masks has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Babor HYDRO RX 3D Hydro Gel Face Masks is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%) and Butylene Glycol (est. ≈4.0%).